-Igor Tkach, Daxx CTO, communicates with clients from all over the world every day.
+Igor Tkach, Managing Director at Daxx, communicates with clients from all over the world every day.
 He helps facilitate the performance of their extended development teams and scale business processes in the most efficient way.
 His areas of expertise include management consulting, pragmatic marketing, business analysis, and product management.
 Igor also has extensive experience in Agile project management and is a certified Agile coach.

 Many business owners understand the multiple benefits of Agile.
 Still, they delay its implementation, as are afraid to get something wrong.
 That’s why we decided to talk with Igor and ask him how to structure a successful Agile development team.